Real Estate Law:

 Florida law requires that foreclosures occur within the supervision of the Circuit Court.
 The burden to prove that they have the right to foreclose falls upon your lender.
-This gives your Miami Foreclosure Defense Attorney the right and opportunity to carefully examine all aspects of your loan and the circumstances it was given.
+This gives your Foreclosure Defense Attorney the right and opportunity to carefully examine all aspects of your loan and the circumstances it was given.
 It allows your Florida Foreclosure Defense Attorney the right to question any of your lender’s employees regarding your loan and examine their files.

 Can your lender prove and document that they indeed own the mortgage and that they have the legal standing to file for foreclosure?
 If your loan was bundled and sold or transferred in any way, can they produce evidence that the transfer was done properly and according to the law?
 There have been many loans in which mortgage companies utilize employees who did not review loan applications but rather “rubber stamped” them.
-Some “reviewers” processed hundreds and sometimes thousands of applications each and every day.
+Some “reviewers” processed hundreds and sometimes thousands of applications each day.
 Foreclosure defense strategies often are focused around the shoddy record-keeping and sometimes unlawful actions by lenders.